Indian Rice Pudding

 12. This is the consistency we prefer.
 It will become slightly thicker after cooling down.

 13. Heat 1 tablespoon ghee in a small pan.
-Add cashews and fry them until golden.
+Add ¼ cup split cashews and fry them until golden.
 Remove to a small plate.
 If you don’t want ghee, simply toast them in the pan.

-14. Stir in the raisins and fry until they turn plump.
+14. Stir in ¼ cup raisins and fry until they turn plump.
 To avoid ghee, add the sweet raisins directly to the pudding.
 They will soften.

 15. Pour the ghee and the raisins as well over the rice pudding.
 Mix well.
 If you want to serve the pudding later after reheating, keep the raisins separate and add them after reheating.
 Sometimes heating raisins with pudding may cause the pudding to split.

-Garnish with cashews and sliced pistachios.
+Garnish with nuts and raisins.
 Serve Indian rice pudding hot or chilled as a dessert.
 Stores well in the refrigerator for 2 days.
 Reheat with a splash of water on the stovetop or in the instant pot (3 to 4 mins pressure cook)

 Instant Pot Pudding